ibm-cloud-docs/account/faqs-account.md

 {: #permissions-add-remove-resource-tags}
 {: faq}

-* To manage user tags on a resource, you must have at least the editor role for IAM-enabled resources or the developer role in a Cloud Foundry space.
+* To manage user tags on a resource, you must have at least the editor role for IAM-enabled resources.
 * To manage user tags on a service ID, you must have at least the editor role on the IAM Identity service.
 * To manage access management tags, you must have the administrator role on the targeted resource.
 * To manage access management tags on service IDs, you must have the administrator role on the IAM Identity service.